Books for Men: 20 smart reads to change your life

 'American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer' by Kai Bird

 A gripping biography of the theoretical physicist who was the leader of the Manhattan Project, the American's WW2 atomic bomb program that resulted in the development of the first nuclear weapons.
 American Prometheus reads like a thriller with Oppenheimer in a race against time to beat the Russians to the bomb, but also torn apart by the implications of his monstrous creation.
 His famous words about when he watched the world's first nuclear explosion - their successful test - give you an indication of the genius and torment of the man...he said as he watched the mushroom cloud that he thought of the words of the Hindu god Vishnu: "I am become Death, the destroyer of worlds."
-Soon to be massive due to a film version of the book coming out next year written and directed by Christopher Nolan and starring Cillian Murphy as Oppenheimer.
-Get ahead of the curve and read this now.
+Was turned into a little film directed by Christopher Nolan and starring Cillian Murphy as Oppenheimer.
 Buy the book

 'How to talk dirty and influence people' by Lenny Bruce